uoracs/talapas2-knowledge-base/docs/software/packages.md

 ---
 layout: default
-title: Packages
+title: Available Packages
-nav_order: 4
+nav_order: 1
 parent: Software
 ---

 # Available Software on Talapas

 Talapas provides hundreds of software packages for research computing, including many versions of each package to support compatibility and reproducibility.
 The table below lists all currently available modules that users can load on the system.
+To request additional packages to be installed centrally on Talapas, please [submit a ticket](https://hpcrcf.atlassian.net/servicedesk/customer/portal/1).

 ## Loading Software with LMOD